PhD training programme

 The GGSL offers its PhD researchers a broad postgraduate training programme which is developed especially for them.
 Half of it is a general programme, consisting of courses and master classes about research methods and argumentation, academic writing skills and publishing.
 The other half of the programme is matter for individual choice, and tailored to individual needs The Summer School of the Legal Research Network (LRN), and the Conference of LRN, are also part of the programme.

-Special mention should be made of the so-called “start-up” groups led by staff members mr. Albertjan Tollenaar and mr Jan-Ger Knot and intended for first-year PhD's.
+Special mention should be made of the so-called “start-up” groups led by staff members prof. Pauline Westerman and mr Hylke Jellema and intended for first-year PhD's.
 During the regular meetings both the content of one's research as well as the organization of the PhD process can be discussed.

 The components of the programme are in principle to be determined in consultation with the supervisors and the coordinator of the Graduate School; and have to be recorded in the Training and Supervision Plan (TSP).